South Wraxall: Manor house

 South Wraxall Manor is a Grade I listed country house dating from the early 15th century.
 The manor farmhouse is also Grade I listed.
 The heirs of Walter Long, 1st Viscount Long sold the house in the 1960s, after several hundred years of continuous ownership, and in 2004 it was bought by the musician John Taylor.

 Parish church

-St. James parish church is Grade II* listed.
+St. James' parish church is Grade II* listed.
 Its tower dates from the early 14th century but the rest has been rebuilt: the north aisle in 1823 by Henry Goodridge, and the chancel and arcade in 1882 in late Perpendicular Gothic style.
-The six bells in the tower were cast by Abraham Bilbie in 1769; they are currently unringable.
-Anciently the church was annexed to Atworth parish, which was a chapelry of Bradford parish church; a perpetual curacy was created for Atworth with South Wraxall in 1847.
+The six bells in the tower were cast by Abraham Bilbie in 1769, and restored and re-hung in 2022.

+Anciently, the church was annexed to Atworth parish, which was a chapelry of Bradford parish church; a perpetual curacy was created for Atworth with South Wraxall in 1847.
 Sometime before 1975 the benefice of Monkton Farleigh with South Wraxall was created, and in that year a group ministry was established for the wider area.
 Today the church is one of four in the 'Churches of North Bradford on Avon and Villages' group.